yalue/elf_reader/string_replacement_notes.md

     strings.
 Keep track of the start and end indices of each of these new strings.

+ 5. Replace all string table references (locations listed below) with offsets into the newly rebuilt string tables.

+ 6. Rewrite any hash tables, as symbol names may have changed in step 5.
+This can potentially be carried out any after new segments have been written, since the hash table should be the same size once the new names are hashed.
+    Finally, since they only refer to original symbol names, this step could (or maybe even *should*) be omitted.

- 5. Append the new string table sections to the end of the file.
+ 7. Append the new string table sections to the end of the file.

- 6. Change the offset and length of the original string table section headers to refer to the locations and sizes of the updated string tables (now at the end of the file).
+ 8. Change the offset and length of the original string table section headers to refer to the locations and sizes of the updated string tables (now at the end of the file).
 Don't forget to update the Virtual Address field in addition to the file offset.

- 7. For each string reference in the file, look at the two offset maps created when parsing the original string tables and rebuilding the updated ones.
+ 9. For each string reference in the file, look at the two offset maps created when parsing the original string tables and rebuilding the updated ones.
     Update the references to the correct new offsets.

- 8. Add a new loadable read only data segment that will encompass the string tables at the end of the file.
+ 10. Add a new loadable read only data segment that will encompass the string tables at the end of the file.
 Make sure it uses the correct virtual address and file offsets.

- 9. Add the new segment to the segment header table.
+ 11. Add the new segment to the segment header table.
 Write this to the end of the file, too.
 Expand the size of the new read-only data segment containing the updated string tables to also include the size of these new segment headers.
 Make sure the new program header table starts at an 8-byte aligned address.

- 10. In the new segment header table, update the program headers segment to encompass the relocated program headers.
+ 12. In the new segment header table, update the program headers segment to encompass the relocated program headers.

- 11. Write the result to the new output ELF file.
+ 13. Write the result to the new output ELF file.

 Known fields which refer to string table entries
 ================================================